CommonGarden/Fermenter/webcomponent/README.md

-Todo.

-Currently resides in the main Grow-IoT repo.
+# UI Component
 Eventually, device examples should publish a driver and webcomponent as npm packages.
+This code currently resides in the main Grow-IoT repo, and is copied here for example.